Amazon is already running Black Friday sales on Ring, Echo, and Fire TV devices

 Fire TV

+The Fire TV Cube is Amazon’s flagship streaming box with hands-free Alexa built in.
+You can actually talk to the Cube like it’s an Echo Dot — allowing you to ask the assistant to turn on the TV, adjust the volume and even for specific content.
+It’s on sale for just $79.99, down from $119.99.

+You can pair any of these Fire TV streaming devices with a Recast, which is ssentially a smart DVR with plenty of storage for storing local content.
+The 500GB Fire TV Recast is just $129.99, down from $229.99.

-And if you’re looking for a simple smart TV and are alright with a 720p resolution, this 32” Fire TV Edition fits the bill at $119.99.
+And if you’re looking for a simple smart TV, the 32” Fire TV Edition fits the bill at $119.99.
 With the brains of a Fire TV stick inside, you get instant access to thousands of streaming services like HBO Max, Netflix, Prime Video and countless others out of the box.